 - You can serve these warm or at room temperature if in a packed lunch.

 - Try them in my Chicken and Sweet Potato Bowls.

-- Serve with a dip such as Ketchup, Ranch, or any other sauce you kids like if desired.
+- Serve with a dip such as Ketchup, Ranch, or any other sauce your kids like.

 - Store leftovers in an airtight container for up to 5 days in the fridge.

 - If you leave the salt off, you can add 1/2 of the leftover sweet potatoes to any smoothie to add creaminess and nutrition.